Skip to Content

 • Summer Bath time – Although you don’t want to bathe your dog too frequently, be sure to stay on a regular bathing schedule, especially during the summer.
 During the summer, your pet’s fur may attract other allergens, like pollen and mold spores, that can cause your pet allergies to go into overdrive.
 Routine bathing in the summer not only helps to eliminate dead and loose dog fur but also cuts down on other potential allergens that might come into your home.

-Also Read: Do Cockapoos Shed?
-(Yes They Do, Find Out More!)
+Also Read: Do Dobermans Shed?
+(Find Out Now!)

 Is There A Way To Limit Fur Accumulation In My Home?